FACET JOINT SYNDROME

 As a result, facet joint syndrome frequently coexists with other degenerative spinal disorders such as degenerative disc disease, spondylolisthesis, and spondylosis (spinal osteoarthritis).
 Cervical and thoracic facet joint syndrome is less closely related to aging.
 A common cause of facet joint syndrome in the neck is trauma, such as whiplash from a car accident.
 While aging is the most common cause of lumbar spine facet joint pain, trauma from a sports injury or car accident can also cause chronic low back joint pain.
 Spinal tumors rarely affect the facet joints and cause pain.

-Facet Joint Pain: Common Signs and Symptoms
+Common Signs and Symptoms of Facet Joint Pain

 Facet joints are tiny joints that connect vertebral bones.
 They provide spine stability as well as mobility.
 Facet joints also aid in the development of bony openings through which spinal cord nerves pass the spinal column and travel to other parts of the body, such as the legs and arms.